Video tutorial on the WordPress Dashboard

 - Easy to find business information including address, phone, email, and names of employees.

-Another thing to consider is to have a SSL certificate on your domain.
+Another thing to consider is having a SSL certificate on your domain.

 It's primary function is to secure emails with private information transmitted from potential clients.

-You can see if a website has an SSL security certificate if the browser displays a green padlock.
-Your website will also read https and http.
+You can see if a website has an SSL security certificate if the browser displays a padlock.
+Your website will also read https not http.

 HTTP is short for HyperText Transfer Protocol.